-A hot but murky cryptocurrency market…In a building in the Tehran street, investors with deep pocket fork over hundreds of millions of won without asking about or arguing over any coin explanations.
+A hot but murky cryptocurrency market, investors with deep pockets fork over hundreds of millions of won without asking about or arguing over any coin explanations.
 The investment environment is one in which investors are jubilant when a coin price rises, but become enraged when the price collapses, rushing to the prosecution to demand litigation.
 Often, though it is too much for prosecutors to investigate all the swindlers who get caught.

 Under these circumstances, should we blame the prosecutors?
 Should we blame the investors for being cheated so easily?
 When a small group of people came to me and indicated their plans to make IEO guidelines, I thought at first that they were getting in over their heads.
 But I do applaud their bravery of taking the first step to prevent reckless investment, even though it likely won’t completely stabilize a chaotic market and eliminate fraud.